 The Food Rescue Alliance peer learning network is a way for emerging innovative food rescue organizations to be able to share information, ideas, projects, values, and create an overall collaboration between people developing innovative models of food recovery in the country.

-|Robot||Use and full access to the Robot for data tracking and logistical services.
-Access to computer technician to fix any bugs encountered.||Free to members|
+1. Robot: Use and full access to the Robot for data tracking and logistical services.

-|1-1 Consulting Services||Individual assistance and training in the development of new food rescue organizations provided by FRA Team Manager||Free to members|
+2. 1-1 Direct Consulting Services: Individual assistance and training in the development of new food rescue organizations, up to a year from inception.

 3. Access to Peer Learning Network: Access to participate in Peer Learning Network to gain resources and insight from fellow FRA members through individual conversations as well as network workshops and gatherings.

-|Workshops||Invitations to attend and participate in the facilitation of FRA bi-monthly workshops on diverse topics relevant to food rescue/food distribution organizations||Free to members|
+4. Bi-Monthly Workshops: Invitations to attend and participate in the facilitation of FRA bi-monthly workshops on diverse topics relevant to and proposed by members.

 Membership for the Alliance: